sigalaz/sigalaz.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: learning
 description: This section is to keep track of all the courses that I'll be taking from now on.
-I've found specially useful to write about some new topic that a I'm learning and sometimes 'not learning'  or not totally getting the concept.
+I've found specially useful to write about some new topic that a I'm learning and sometimes 'not learning'  or not totally getting the concept so that when I come back I can remember where was

 ---